Edward7Zhang/CERTest/README.md

 ## Environment
 - Eclipse
 - Java 1.8
-- Add fore jars in libs
+- import four jars in libs

 ## Add TestExample
 - In File of TestFile